 Today I thought about him.
-He was a man from my past.
+He was a man from my past only he was just a boy when I entered his life.
 He was the one I had dreamed about.
-This man was just a boy when his innocence was taken by people who should have provided security and protection from the harmful violence he faced.
-I often wonder if that life hadn’t been his fate if he would have turned on his own presence the way he did.
+This man was also just a boy when his innocence was taken by people who should have provided security and protection from the harmful violence he faced.
+I often wonder if the abused life hadn’t been his fate if he would have turned on his own presence the way he did.

 I miss you so much and I am sorry that you will never know my husband and children because they are so beautiful.
 Most importantly I am sorry they will never know you.